k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 Note that if the Discovery process doesn't identify any changes in the data source or in the plugins settings, a new version is not created.

-Additional trigger for a version creation is a manual editing of the Catalog .
+Additional trigger for a version creation is a manual editing of the Catalog.
 [Click here for more information about the manual overrides](07_manual_overrides.md).

 ### Version View